Timisme/EcommerceWebsiteDjango/README.md

 6. can paginate through the products
 7. can place an order and pay with paypal

-# About Session and Cache
+### About Session and Cache
 - session
-    - session is created when a user views the product detail
+    - session is created when an user views the product detail
 - Cache
-    - Cache is created when the home page is requested the first time
+    - Cache is created when the home page is requested for the first time

 # Deployment

 > To deploy, simply run `docker-compose up -d`
+> use url `http://127.0.0.1:8080/swagger/` to look up the rest api